top of page

 What do you do to relax?

-Breathe deeply, meditate, play flute for fun, swim, walk, play tennis, lie under a tree, read a book, imagine and dream.
+Breathe deeply, meditate, swim, walk, play tennis, lie under a tree, read a book, imagine and dream.